Black hole: Gravity vs degeneracy pressure

+Birth of modern model

+The modern concept of black holes was formulated by Robert Oppenheimer and his student Hartland Snyder in 1939.
+In the paper, Oppenheimer and Snyder solved Einstein's equations of general relativity for an idealised imploding star, in a model later called the Oppenheimer–Snyder model, then described the results from far outside the star.
+The implosion starts as one might expect: the star material rapidly collapses inward.
+However, as the density of the star increases, gravitational time dilation increases and the collapse, viewed from afar, seems to slow down further and further until the star reaches its Schwarzschild radius, where it appears frozen in time.

 In 1958, David Finkelstein identified the Schwarzschild surface as an event horizon, calling it "a perfect unidirectional membrane: causal influences can cross it in only one direction".
-In this sense, events that occur inside of the black hole cannot affect events that occur outside of the black hole.
+This means that events that occur inside the black hole cannot affect events that occur outside the black hole.
 Finkelstein created a new reference frame to include the point of view of infalling observers.
-Finkelstein's solution extended the Schwarzschild solution for the future of observers falling into a black hole.
-A similar concept had already been found by Martin Kruskal, but its significance had not been fully understood at the time.
+Finkelstein's new frame of reference allowed events at the surface of an imploding star to be related to events far away.
+By 1962 the two points of view were reconciled, convincing many sceptics that implosion into a black hole made physical sense.